-Many car experts say you'll come out best financially if you buy a car that's a couple of years old, after the major depreciation has occurred.
-Jack Gillis, author of “The Used Car Book,” writes that used cars cost an average of $8,000 less than new cars.
+Many car experts say you’ll come out best financially if you buy a car that’s a couple of years old, after the major depreciation has occurred.
 Even with the cost of repairs, used cars cost less to drive.
-Gillis estimates that you can save about 15 cents a mile driving a used car after the first year.
-With savings like these, you can stash some cash for repairs and still come out ahead.
+With these savings, you can stash some cash for repairs and still come out ahead.

 Buying vs. Leasing a Car

 Buying is more traditional.
-But bold headlines keep telling you that you can lease a brand new sedan for $259 a month.
-Or a four-wheel-drive truck for $299 per month!
-But you won't own the vehicle.
-If you lease, you're really just renting a car for the long term.
+But bold headlines keep telling you that you can lease a brand new sedan for $259 a month, or a four-wheel-drive truck for $299 per month!
+However you won’t own the vehicle, if you lease, you’re really just renting a car for the long term.

 So is buying more practical?
-There isn't an easy answer.
-No matter how you look at it, leasing and buying aren't easy to compare.
-Take some time to read the chapter “Get a Lease on Leasing,” in which we've identified some ways to compare leasing and buying by calculating your monthly payments and looking at the long-term costs of each.
+There isn’t an easy answer.
+No matter how you look at it, leasing and buying aren’t easy to compare.
+Take some time to read Chapter 7: “Get a Lease on Leasing,” in which we’ve identified some ways to compare leasing and buying by calculating your monthly payments and looking at the long-term costs of each.

 This is only an overview of the issues you’ll face in determining whether to buy a new or used car, or choose instead to lease.
 Read the chapters concerning each of these choices before you make your decision.
 Learn the rules of the road before you hit the streets, lots and showrooms!